 Picasa was a unique photo management tool that viewed, cataloged and edited images and movies which could then be shared, emailed or uploaded to Picasa Web Albums (Now replaced with Google Photos).
 Supported formats included JPEG, BMP, TIFF, PNG, PSD (Photoshop) and RAW among the popular ones.

-On 1st May, uploaded Picasa photos will automatically be added to Google Photos.
+Since its demise, uploaded Picasa photos will automatically be added to Google Photos.
 Picasa for desktop will still be functional -Amen to that- only without the periodic updates and bug fixes.
-The latest and last version (3.9.141) works on Windows XP, Vista, Windows 7, Windows 8, and Windows 10, Mac (Intel) and Linux via Wine.
+The last update still works on Windows XP, Vista, Windows 7, Windows 8, and Windows 10, Mac (Intel) and Linux via Wine.
 But for all intents and purposes, Picasa is dead.

 So what are best Picasa alternatives out there?
 We will now take a look at some of the best photo management tools (don’t confuse these with basic image viewers)

 As it turns out, one of the best Picasa alternatives for its fans is Picasa itself.
 Picasa remains a great tool to organise and edit your photos and videos.
 Picasa updates have been sporadic over the years but Google completely stopping support doesn’t mean you have to ditch the service.
 The image viewer is still one of the best ways to view images on your desktop.
 The simple photo editing options are easy to tinker with for a newbie.
 The upload feature should still work as well but will upload your images to Google Photos instead.
 If this post has won you over and you’d love to try out Picasa but you do not have setup file, find it at Uptodown